Bedminster, Bristol: Council ward

 The Bedminster council ward does not include the northern part of Bedminster, which is in Southville ward.
 Nor does it include the area east of the railway line, which is in Windmill Hill ward.
 Bedminster Down is in Bishopsworth ward.
 Bedminster ward does include the district of Ashton Vale, to the south of Bedminster.

 Ashton Vale

 Ashton Vale includes an area of housing centred on Ashton Drive and South Liberty Lane, served by Ashton Vale Primary School.
 The northern part of Ashton Vale, adjacent to the Portishead Railway line, is mixed light industrial and retail outlets.

 Politics

 The Bedminster council ward elects two members of Bristol City Council.
-Celia Phipps and Mark Bradshaw are the current ward councillors, both of whom are members of the Labour Party.
+Ellie Freeman (Green Party) and Emily Jade Clarke (Labour Party) are the current ward councillors.

 Bedminster is part of the Bristol South constituency, whose MP is Karin Smyth of the Labour Party since 2015.